open-component-model/ocm/docs/ocm/model.md

 # Elements used by the Open Component Model

-The Open Component Model provides are formal description of delivery artefacts for dedicated semantics that are accessible in some kind of repository.
+The Open Component Model provides a formal description of delivery artefacts for dedicated semantics that are accessible in some kind of repository.

-This leased to the following major elements that must be specified the element specification of the Open Component Model
+This leads to the following major elements that must be specified as part of the Open Component Model specification

 - [Repositories](#repositories)
 - [Components](#components)